AshokGfsd/Preparation/README.md

 37. **What is the purpose of render method of react-dom?**
     - The `render` method from `react-dom` is used to render a React element into the DOM, updating the content of the target node.
+    - ReactDOM. render is a method provided by the React DOM package for rendering React elements into a DOM node.
+It is the most common way to display React components on a web page

 38. **How to use styles in React?**
     - Styles can be applied using: